-There are a whole lot of cycling shorts on the market.
+There are a whole lot of shorts on the market.
 Let us help you narrow it down.
-Click the box below to find your path to the bottoms that work for you!

 On the Road

 Our road gear is mainly designed for the time you may spend on the road, and how hard you’re riding.
-All our chamois (the pad inside the shorts : padded bike shorts) come in different thicknesses to give more support during the day.
-Our cycling shorts also have different levels of fabric that offer varying degrees of compression.
-The more compressive a bike short is the more it stimulates blood flow during your ride, so more compressive shorts tend to be better for longer rides.
+Our chamois (the pad inside the shorts) come in different thicknesses to provide more support during the day.
+Our shorts also have different levels of fabric that offer varying degrees of compression.
+The more compressive shorts are, the more they stimulate blood flow during your ride, so more compressive shorts tend to be better for longer rides.

 Less than an hour